wandb/codesearchnet/README.md

 ### Saving Models

-By default models are saved in the `/data/saved_models` folder of this repository, however this can be overridden.
+By default models are saved in the `/data/saved_models` folder of this repository, but this can be overridden.

 ## License